Abnormalities of the blood vessels in the large intestine

 Vitamin C-enriched foods or beverages

-Your doctor will go over your medicines with you before the test, since you may need to stop taking certain medicines 48 hours before the test.
+Your doctor will go over your medicines with you before the test, because you may need to stop taking certain medicines 48 hours before the test.

 How Often Do I Need to Do the Fecal Occult Blood Test?